NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-code-packages/spatialData/spatialData.md

 available, but for many terrestrial data products, more precise locations can be calculated for specific sampling events.

-Here, we'll download the Woody vegetation structure (DP1.10098.001) data product, examine the plot location data in the download, then calculate the locations of individual trees.
+Here, we'll download the Vegetation structure (DP1.10098.001) data product, examine the plot location data in the download, then calculate the locations of individual trees.
 These steps can be extrapolated to other terrestrial observational data products; the specific sampling layout